nibscbioinformatics/nf-core-conva/README.md

 ## Introduction

-**nf-core/conva** is a bioinformatics analysis pipeline to infer copy number variation in normal-tunour paired samples from whole genome sequencing data from short-read sequencing platforms like Illumina and Ion Torrent using CNVkit tool.
-This pipeline takes fatsq files (normal and tumour) as input, performs quality check using fastqc, quality trim using cutadapt, produces alignment files using a reference genome and BWA-mem tool, marks duplicates using Picard tool and infers copy number variation using alignment bam files, a reference genome in FASTA format, gene annotaion database in RefFlat format and CNVkit tool.
+**nf-core/conva** is a bioinformatics analysis pipeline to infer copy number variation in normal-tumour paired samples using CNVkit tool.
+This pipeline is designed for use with whole genome sequencing data from short-read sequencing platforms like Illumina and Ion Torrent.
+It takes fastq.gz files (tumour and normal) as an input along with a reference genome in FASTA format and a gene annotation database in RefFlat format.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker / Singularity containers making installation trivial and results highly reproducible.
 It can also be used with Conda packages.